duhman/web-content-scraper/README.md

 # Web Content Scraper

-This project fetches transcriptions from YouTube videos, articles from websites, and podcasts, and saves them to files.
-The project is now a web application built with Next.js, TailwindCSS, ShadcnUI, and JustD, and is hosted on Vercel.
+This project is a web application that fetches transcriptions from YouTube videos, articles from websites, and podcasts, and saves them to files.
+It's built with Next.js, TailwindCSS, ShadcnUI, and JustD, and is hosted on Vercel.

+## Features

+- Scrape content from YouTube videos, articles, and podcasts
+- User-friendly web interface
+- Automatic saving of scraped content to files
+- Deployment on Vercel

+## Tech Stack

+- Next.js 13+ with App Router
+- TypeScript
+- TailwindCSS
+- ShadcnUI
+- JustD
+- Python (for backend scraping logic)

 ## Setup